jb68/ls2bs/README.md

 - edit ls2s.sh script and update config
 - run mkdir ~/.ls2s
 - copy icons directory to newly created dir
+- create a file named include and add all directories that you want to snapshot on it, one directory per line
+   ex: Documents/***

 ToDo
 - Add in progress folder first to deal with failed transfers over slow networks